 Some cookies become tough as soon as you get them out of the oven, but not these little beauties.
 They will stay perfectly soft for 2-3 days at room temperature.
 Just store them away in an air-tight container, and you are good.

 They are pretty similar to the famous Rugelach recipe, which, as our cornulete, can have various fillings too.
-Let's see how to make these Romanian beauties!
+If you go for jam, there are a few choices here: blackberry jam, blueberry jam, damson jam or strawberry and rhubarb jam.

 How to make Romanian cornulete cu gem